How to Fix AVI Import Failure in DaVinci Resolve?

 Step 2 - Choose a DaVinci Resolve Compatible Format

 Expand the full list of 500+ configured presets on the right side.
-You can either go to "Video" category and select "MP4" profile for better compatibility, or go to "Apple" category and select "Apple ProRes" profile for better editing experience.
-You can also choose any other option as you wish.
+You can either go to "Video" category and select "MP4" profile for the best compatibility, or go to "Apple" category and select "Apple ProRes" profile for a better editing experience.

 Tips: The experienced users can directly open "Parameter settings" window to modify the detailed parameters, such as video bitrate, resolution, frame rate, aspect ratio, deinterlacing, and whatever as you with.